 Building a custom motorcycle starts with a drawing.
 No custom bike can begin without a clear vision of the completed motorcycle.

 Those who can't draw with a pencil can draw on a computer, or use photoshop to piece together different components into the final design.

 The design should consider not only what the bike will look like, but what it will be used for.

 Designing, building, or modifying a frame is not a job for an amateur.

 Poorly executed assembly or modifications to the frame will make the bike unsafe.

 DIY-ers should purchase an existing frame from a salvage yard, parts store, or online.

 Keep in mind that many online auction sites are timed for weekend shoppers; weekends are when there will often be the most products available, but also the most competition among buyers.

-The buyer who knows specifically what they are looking for would do well to browse the marketplace often, or even set up Ebay and Craigslist alerts to be automatically notified if a product becomes available.
+The buyer who knows specifically what they are looking for would do well to browse the marketplace often, or even set up Ebay and Amazon alerts to be automatically notified if a product becomes available.